Bringing a Savoury Sense of Place to Manitoba

-With the roots of the Oxford and its offerings natively Manitoban, describe the global inspirations that go into your restaurant dishes.
+With the roots of the Oxbow and its offerings natively Manitoban, describe the global inspirations that go into your restaurant dishes.

 Spices play such a large role in defining a cuisine, from Herbs de Provence and Togarashi to Za’atar.
 I love reading and researching about different cultures and techniques used across the globe and trying to imagine how they would taste in non-traditional ways and with Manitoban ingredients.

 What roles do spices and seasonings play in your menu selections?
 Do they change through the year and, if not, which ones have the most staying power in your pantry?

 I like using spices that highlight and contrast the flavours of different vegetables.
 I definitely change the spices I use and how much of them throughout the seasons.